 To help clear up this Oracle-inspired FUD, we’ve highlighted what our clients have been told and what is reality.

-False: Oracle will not support me if I move to a non-Oracle cloud
+False: Oracle will not support me if I move to a 3rd party public cloud

 False: My cloud is not “certified” by Oracle and they will not support me

 Oracle does not “certify” any 3rd party public clouds.
 If certification were required to receive Oracle support, then every single company running Oracle in a non-Oracle cloud would be without support.
 We know companies are moving to the cloud, and taking their Oracle with them.
 They are doing it because they are getting support from Oracle.

 False: Oracle will not support my RAC licenses in the cloud

 This one is true in policy but often not in reality.
 Oracle does indeed have a policy of not supporting RAC in a non-Oracle cloud.
 This, however, does not stop companies from moving to the cloud of their choice.
 First, despite Oracle’s protests, many companies are indeed running RAC in a non-Oracle public cloud and getting support from Oracle.
 Second, RAC is typically not required when you are running in a cloud environment.
 Features and functions in RAC are available in alternative solutions.
 Good news, if you move to the cloud you can drop your RAC and replace it with something else.
 You have options!

 False: I can’t use Google Cloud because it’s not an “authorized cloud provider”